 GWh |

-In FY2023, the amount of waste received came to 1,675 thousand tons, which is almost the same as in the previous year.
-Of this, approximately 89% was waste received from outside the Group.
+The amount of waste accepted in FY2024 was 1,726 thousand tons, which was almost unchanged from the previous fiscal year.
+Of this total, approximately 89% was waste received from external sources.

-The volume of waste discharged includes incineration residue and other residues generated after contracted treatment in our main business of waste disposal.
+The amount of waste discharged includes incineration residues and other byproducts generated after contracted treatment in our core waste management business.

 (Unit : Thousand tons)